 If you’re hosting your first New Year’s Eve bash, we know you have a lot on your shoulders.
 So we’ve taken all of the stress out of your party planning with these simple cocktails, a delicious dinner, and breakfast for the morning after!

 Keep it simple with your drinks — no one wants to spend all evening mixing and whipping up fancy cocktails!
-Buy the ingredients for some unique, simple drinks and let your guests work their own magic.
+Buy the ingredients for some unique, simple beverages and let your guests work their magic.

 Sherbet Champagne Cocktail

 - Chill glasses in the freezer for about 10 minutes or until very cold.

 - Fill with chilled champagne or sparkling wine, then use a melon baller or small ice cream scoop to dole out about 2 or 3 scoops of sherbet for each glass.